bionicnrg/bionicnrg.github.io/baseline/docs/index.md

 # Blackbox

-This is intended to be a repo for all projects that get worked on.
+This is intended to be a archive/repo for all projects that get worked on.
 I typically like to use confluence for this but really liked the lightweight approach to this and the "devops flavor" this can go through.

-Projects that have docs here:
+Projects that have documentation here:

 * Hard Surface
 * Tech Art